JereamySmothers/game-thriller/README.md

 Further resources on Mozilla Public License 2.0 (MPL-2.0) - Please click on the license badge above for more information.

 ## Description
 Welcome to the world of Git!
-In this side-scroller game, you will be playing as protagonist Octocat, a part-cat, part-octopus entity.
+In this top-down game, you will be playing as protagonist Octocat, a part-cat, part-octopus entity.
 Collect bits (coins) and potions to help you fight zombie-like bugs.
 Will you help Octocat defeat the evil plaguing the world of Git and commit the day?

 ## Built With
-React, CSS JavaScript, Node.js, Express.js, Bcrypt, ESLint, Prettier, Bootstrap, Tiled
+React, CSS JavaScript, Node.js, Express.js, Bcrypt, ESLint, Prettier, Bootstrap, Tiled Background created by Luis Zuno (@ansimuz)

 ## Website
 (Insert link to Heroku deployment)